kpn/py-timeexecution/README.rst

 Every wrapped function will create a metric consisting of 3 default values:

 - `name` - The name of the series the metric will be stored in
-- `duration` - The time it took in ms for the wrapped function to complete
+- `value` - The time it took in ms for the wrapped function to complete
 - `hostname` - The hostname of the machine the code is running on

 See the following example